 Multiple Water Change Reduction Method

-Reducing or keeping nitrates in check through small partial water changes over a period of time is effective, but when the levels are dangerously high, this process cannot give you the results you immediately need.
-As an experiment, we allowed the nitrates in our aquarium rise to a very high level, literally off the scale, and then performed a multiple step water change procedure that we had contemplated trying out for some time.
-We found it to be very efficient, quickly lowering the nitrates to... zero in a day.
+Reducing or keeping nitrates in check through small partial water changes over a while is effective, but when the levels are dangerously high, this process cannot give you the results you immediately need.
+As an experiment, we allowed the nitrates in our aquarium rise to a very high level, literally off the scale, and then performed a multiple-step water change procedure that we had contemplated trying out for some time.
+We found it to be very efficient, quickly lowering the nitrates to zero in a day.

 Rapid nitrate reduction is said by some aquarists to be just as harmful to the tank inhabitants as the high nitrates themselves, but we experienced no ill effects in this regard.
-In fact, it worked so well for us the first time that we use this multiple step water change procedure whenever we make a water change.
-If ill effects of rapid nitrate reduction are a concern, you can do this type of water change over a longer period of time, rather than all in one day.Continue to 6 of 7 below.
+It worked so well for us the first time that we use this multiple-step water change procedure whenever we make a water change.
+If ill effects of rapid nitrate reduction are a concern, you can do this type of water change over a longer period, rather than all in one day.Continue to 5 of 6 below.

 Long Term Nitrate Reduction